EmmaSHANG0625/Capstone-Challenge---Latest-Trends-of-Research-on-Hyperspectral-Imaging/readme.md

 3. Streamlit App:
 Run the Streamlit app to visualize the LDA topics: streamlit run streamlit.py
-This will open a local server at https://emmashang0625-capstone-challenge---latest-tren-streamlit-jldhly.streamlit.app/, where you can interact with the topic distribution pie chart.
+This will open a local server at [streamlit app](#https://emmashang0625-capstone-challenge---latest-tren-streamlit-jldhly.streamlit.app/), where you can interact with the topic distribution pie chart.

 ## Contribution
 The whole project, including data scriping, preprocessing, model evaluation and Streamlit app development, was completed by Hui Shang.
 Contributions and improvements to the project are welcome!